israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 `Math` is an object with arithmetic functions to perform mathematical tasks, it has properties and methods for mathematical constants and functions.
 Not a function object.

- _Math is not a constructor.
+Unlike the other global objects, `Math` is not a constructor.
 All properties/methods of Math can be called by using Math as an object, without creating it._

 **_Code Examples_**
 >```